Castro, cigars and Communism; you’d be forgiven if these are the first things that spring to mind when you think of planning your Cuba itinerary.

 I was living in Colombia at the time, so the Spanish language that I had learned added depth to my one-on-one conversations during my Cuba itinerary.
 Many Cubans don’t speak English, so if you have the time and opportunity to learn a bit of the lingo, you will reap the rewards while you’re out there.

 Extend Your Trip: 10 Day Cuba Itinerary (+ Options For Non-Drinkers)

 You can extend your Cuba itinerary from a week to 10 days with considerable ease, taking in the western side of the country and the town of Viñales.
 It’s also possible to enjoy your week in Cuba without a hint of booze, and swap those hangover days with these three bonus days in Vinales.

 In a country so lush and covered with greenery and wildlife, adventure travel is so easily done across the island, showing there is more to Cuba than just partying.

 The western regions of Cuba are known as Viñales, named after the main town in the area.

-Your first day travelling from the capital to Viñales is an adventure within itself, with winding roads cutting through the idyllic Viñales valley, a road trip to the city is full of jaw-dropping moments.
+On your first day travelling from the capital to Viñales, with winding roads cutting through the pastoral Viñales valley, a road trip to the city is full of delightful eye candy.
 While you’re looking for a place to stay in Viñales, you’ll quickly realise the pace of life is far slower and gentler – only adding to the region’s beauty.

 This is a worthy option for your Cuba itinerary, or maybe your next one because you might have so much fun that you decide to go back another time (I know I plan on returning).